AspentheFathom/hello-world/README.md

 # hello-world
 I need a 'Hello World' Testing repository
-My GitHub wouldn't be complete without a 'Hello World' repository.
+What would a GitHub account be without a 'Hello World' repository?
+As a GitHub account holder it is a duty to initiate the account with a 'Hello World' repository.